UWB-Biocomputing/Graphitti/docs/Developer/GHPages.md

 As with all other development on the Graphitti repository, please follow our [contributing guide](../../CONTRIBUTING.md).
 Do not edit the gh-pages or master branch directly.

-When making edits and changes to the GitHub Pages, you'll create a new feature branch for a specified issue within the repository's [issue tab](https://github.com/UWB-Biocomputing/Graphitti/issues).
+When making edits and changes to the GitHub Pages, you'll create a new feature branch from the master branch, for a specified issue within the repository's [issue tab](https://github.com/UWB-Biocomputing/Graphitti/issues).
 Once the issue and branch have been created, you are ready to start making your edits to the pages.

 We use markdown files in order to render our documentation in a web browser.
 These files follow a relatively simple syntax of which a guide can be found [here](https://www.markdownguide.org/basic-syntax/) for.

 Once you've completed your edits and changes, commit them to the branch and obtain approval for merger.
-The changes will not be seen until the first of the month as per our automation script that publishes the updatede pages.
+The changes will not be visible from the gh-pages branch until the first of the month as per our automation script that publishes the updated pages.
+Once merged though, the changes should be seen in the master branch.

 ## What is the gh-pages Branch?